Dog-Friendly Cottages with Enclosed Gardens

 Looking for Fenced Gardens in a Specific Region?

 We also have dedicated pages for properties with fenced gardens in popular dog-holiday regions.
 If Cornwall is where you're heading, try our guide to dog-friendly cottages with fenced gardens in Cornwall.
 For a broader look at what's available nationwide, the fenced garden filter page covers properties across the UK.
+If none of those match, browsing dog-friendly cottages enclosed garden listings directly through our directory search is the fastest route.

 And if walks matter as much as gardens (they usually do), our guides to off-lead walks in Cornwall and off-lead walks in the Lake District are worth a look before you book.